Oxford: Oxford University Press, 2021. Open Access.

 Making Sense of the Past: Bernard Williams and the History of Philosophy

 Marcel van Ackeren and Matthieu Queloz (eds.).
-Oxford: Oxford University Press, forthcoming.
+Oxford: Oxford University Press, under contract.